r0zetta/collaborative_filtering/README.md

 ![US2020 community features](images/us2020_community_features3.png)

 None of the features extracted seem to correlate with either the reduced effectiveness (6 and 7) or increased effectiveness (8 and 17) attacks.
 Communities 8 and 17 are both fairly small (435 and 264 members respectively), but other communities of comparable size exist (9 and 16) that didn't exhibit increased attack effectiveness.
+Communities 8 and 17 both contained a very small number of accounts that interacted with the chosen target and high-profile accounts, but so did a few others.
+Considering community size, total retweets, and mean retweet count, communities 9 and 17 are very similar, and yet showed significant differences in attack effectiveness.
+Community 17 stands out as having by far the lowest maximum retweet count (meaning the most active account in that community only published 4 retweets - the next lowest value was 13 from community 7).

 ## Experiment 3: Amplifiers chosen based on similarity to control accounts